ALSTDI/ALS-RWE/docs/omop-ohdsi-resources.md

 ---
-title: Observational Health Data Science and Informatics (OHDSI) and Observational Medical Outcomes Partnership (OMOP) Resources
+title: OMOP/OHDSI Resources
 ---

-This chapter contains practical resources for working with OMOP data, including an interactive OMOP data dictionary, code snippets for common analytic tasks using a variety of software, and examples of observational research projects suited to OMOP/OHDSI frameworks.
+This chapter contains practical resources for working with Observational Health Data Science and Informatics (OHDSI) community resources and Observational Medical Outcomes Partnership (OMOP) data, including an interactive OMOP data dictionary, code snippets for common analytic tasks using a variety of software, and examples of observational research projects suited to OMOP/OHDSI frameworks.
 For a good overview of OHDSI/OMOP, please see the resources in the chapter, "Free RWE Resources."

 Resources include: